alexw92/master-thesis-semantic-segmentation/README.md

 ### Adding iou and accuracy to tensorboard for monitoring for deeplab training
 *Accuracy:* *done*

 *IoU:* *done* (don't forget to run update tensor, not just iou - otherwise it will stay 0 forever)

-Adding just tensors to summary like this apparently does not work:
+Adding just tensors to summary like this did not work:
 ```python
 accuracy_validation = slim.metrics.accuracy(tf.to_int32(predictions_val),
                                             tf.to_int32(labels_val), name="accuracy")